 Winner by 4%

-IKEA rates % higher than Target on Leadership Culture Ratings vs Target Ratings based on looking at 13159 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you approve of your CEOs management style?" and "Do you approve of the job your executive team is doing at your company?".
+IKEA rates % higher than Target on Leadership Culture Ratings vs Target Ratings based on looking at 13183 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How would you rate your CEO?" and "Is your company invested in your career growth?".

 Compensation Culture Ratings vs Target